Career Definition of a Bioinformatics Technician

 Bioinformatics scientists gather and analyze information for use in clinical and research activities related to pharmaceutical, biotechnology, and related projects.
 Bioinformatics scientists talk to researchers to identify the research problem and develop analytical processes that can be applied to collected data sets.
 They also report on the findings of their research.

 This occupation commonly requires a graduate degree, although the requirements can vary by employer.
-According to O*NET OnLine, the number of jobs in this field is expected to remain roughly the same (-1% to 1% change) from 2014-2024, with approximately 9,700 positions; the agency also reported that bioinformatics scientists earned median salaries of $75,150 in 2015.
+According to O*NET OnLine, the number of jobs in this field is expected to grow 5% - 9% from 2016-2026, with the addition of approximately 3,700 positions; the agency also reported that bioinformatics scientists earned a median salary of $76,690 in 2017.

-Actuaries usually have a bachelor's degree in a field such as math, statistics or actuarial science.
+Actuaries usually have a bachelor's degree in a field such as math, statistics, or actuarial science.
 Required professional certification takes several years, extensive preparation, and a series of tests.
 Additional federal licensing requirements apply for pension actuaries.
-The BLS reports that jobs for actuaries are expected to increase 18% from 2014-2024, and that actuaries earned median pay of $97,070 in 2015.
+The BLS reports that jobs for actuaries are expected to increase 22% from 2016-2026, and that actuaries earned median pay of $101,560 in 2017.